 Buying a single stroller will make it be like an Uppababy stroller.

-Easy to carry as well because of lightweight. both seat and cot have amazing features to make a life for your baby comfortable.
+Easy to carry as well because of its lightweight. both seat and cot have amazing features to make your life for your baby comfortable.

-Bugaboo Lynx can accommodate almost any lifestyle with telescopic handlebar and multiple terrain wheels.
-Have the whole family joining in.
+Bugaboo Lynx can accommodate almost any lifestyle with a telescopic handlebar and multiple terrain wheels.
+Have the whole family join in.

 Although expensive, it does come with a lot and will be with the family for years.